Xybor/XyChat/README.md

 # XyChat
-A API-base chat application at server-side
+A chat application built with Golang, VueJS, and PostgreSQL.

 # REQUIREMENTS
 + Go1.16.6